 - 1. [Generally describe all matters discussed or considered by the public body.] - 2.
-[Describe accurately all legal actions proposed, discussed, or taken, the names of persons who proposed each motion, and a record of how each member voted]. - 3.
+[Describe accurately all legal actions proposed, discussed, or taken and the names of persons who proposed each motion]. - 3.
 [Identify each person making statements or presenting material to the public body, making specific reference to the legal action about which they made statements or presented material.] - 4.
 [Other required information.
-See Section 7.8.2(7), (8), (9).]
+See Section 7.8.2(6), (7), (8).]